Protective Suit Standards

 Related American Standards for PPE Wear

 The National Fire Protection Agency has issued several standards for protective suits and PPE wear.
 NFPA 1991 is the standard for protective suits used during hazardous chemical emergencies such as chemical spills.
-This standard is ANSI approved, and it was revised in 2005.
+This standard is ANSI approved.

 NFPA 1992 is the standard for protective suits that protect against liquid splash during hazardous chemical emergencies.
-NFPA 1992 is ANSI approved, and it was updated in 2012.
+NFPA 1992 is ANSI approved.

 ISO Standards for Protective Clothing